nesfit/tarzan-docker-infrastructure/README.md

 The services can be utilised by platform applications/components, e.g., by

-*	[rysavy-ondrej/Tarzan](https://github.com/rysavy-ondrej/Tarzan/tree/c1676a3d8eee71e1e8ac4ad1fe5f674d2f3396f8) -- not only packet analysis in Spark
+*	[Network Traces Analysis Using Apache Spark](https://www.fit.vut.cz/study/thesis/20651/.en) ([GitHub](https://github.com/nesfit/Tarzan)) -- network traces analysis using Apache Spark distributed system
+*	[PySpark Plaso](https://github.com/nesfit/pyspark-plaso) -- distributed extraction of timestamps from various files using extractors adapted from the Plaso engine to Apache Spark

-### Example: PCAP Analysis in Zeppelin Notebook
+### Example: PCAP Analysis in Zeppelin Notebook (Network Traces Analysis Using Apache Spark)

+This example demonstrates the Network Traces Analysis Using Apache Spark by using the first platform application/component mentioned above.

 Go to the [Zeppelin WebUI](https://localhost:8443/zeppelin/) and create a new Spark note in the Notebook.
 Then, create and run the following paragraphs: